aeronauty/Aircraft-Flight-Mechanics/_build/html/_sources/zreferences.md

 For the linearisation and flight dynamics sections, a wealth of material has been developed from [Dr. Douglas Thomson](https://www.gla.ac.uk/schools/engineering/staff/douglasthomson/)'s material which I have from my own undergradate studies.
 He helpfully provided me with his source material when I started teaching at IIT.
 Thanks, Dougie.

+Some of my worked examples have been inspired those originally from [Dr. Stewart Houston](https://uk.linkedin.com/in/stewart-houston-24b848138) who taught me Flight Mechanics and Rotorcraft Aeromechanics during my undergraduate studies, and served as an ongoing casual adviaor during my PhD.
+Cheers, Stewart.

 # References
 ```{bibliography} Bibliography2.bib